Skip to main content

 • LMI residents are those with incomes at or below 80% of the median family income (MFI).

 • The Travis County CDBG service area may change from year to year.
-It currently includes the unincorporated areas of Travis County and anywhere in Bee Caves, Creedmoor, Lago Vista, San Leanna, Webberville, or West Lake Hills.
+It currently includes the unincorporated areas of Travis County and anywhere in Bee Cave, Creedmoor, Lago Vista, Lakeway, San Leanna, Sunset Valley, Webberville, or West Lake Hills.

 Project Selection/Prioritization